AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 :code-config:`reset_accumulator=True`

-Note that in the above example, a :ada:`use` clause on :ada:`Register_Interface` could allow to omit the prefix.
+Note that in the above example, a :ada:`use` clause on :ada:`Register_Interface` could allow us to omit the prefix.

 .. _Pointers: